 The EA Approval, ECA, and the MECP-approved Groundwater and Surface Water Monitoring Plan, prepared by Stantec Consulting Ltd. and dated September 14, 2011, outline the groundwater and surface water monitoring and reporting requirements for DYEC.
-This 2019 Annual Groundwater and Surface Water Monitoring Report has been prepared in accordance with Condition 20.8 of the EA Approval, Condition 15 of the ECA, and the Groundwater and Surface Water Monitoring Plan to provide details of the monitoring program completed in 2019.
+This 2020 Annual Groundwater and Surface Water Monitoring Report has been prepared in accordance with Condition 20.8 of the EA Approval, Condition 15 of the ECA, and the Groundwater and Surface Water Monitoring Plan to provide details of the monitoring program completed in 2020.

-With MECP approval via letter dated May 17, 2016, the routine surface water monitoring program (i.e., placement and monitoring of sondes in Tooley Creek) for DYEC has been suspended due to construction activities for the Highway 401/Courtice Road interchange.
-The MECP approved the suspension of the sondes placement and monitoring until the interchange construction activities are complete.
-As the interchange construction activities appear to have been mostly completed in late 2019, the surface water monitoring program will be re-instated upon consultation and agreement with the MECP.
+With MECP approval via a letter dated May 17, 2016, the routine surface water monitoring program (i.e., placement and monitoring of sondes in Tooley Creek) for DYEC was suspended due to construction activities for the Highway 401/Courtice Road interchange.
+The MECP approved the suspension of the sondes placement and are holding the surface water monitoring program in abeyance.